EquinoxTheGryph/EquinoxCommissions/README.md

 One "Change" means: A request to change parts of the drawing every time I send a WIP

+When you are getting a WIP for you to check on, **PLEASE** compile a list of changes, *instead* of one at a time!
+This saves both me and you a lot of time ping-ponging wips and redlines around.

 ### At which stage do I pay?
 I ask you to pay BEFORE I start sketching.